dexiio/dexi-php-client/README.md

 [cloudscrape/cloudscrape-api-client](https://packagist.org/packages/cloudscrape/cloudscrape-api-client) is now **[dexiio/dexi-api-client](https://packagist.org/packages/dexiio/dexi-api-client)**

 If you are currently using cloudscrape-client-php, we strongly suggest you upgrade to this library as cloudscrape-client-php has been deprecated and will no longer be developed, and may not be supported in the future.
-The method names and signatures have remained the same but we have added PSR-4 namespacing and rebranded to the Dexi name, as well as moving to support PHP7.
+Most method signatures have changed and we have added PSR-4 namespacing and rebranding to the Dexi name, as well as moving to support PHP7.
+New classes and methods have also been added.

 |Old class|New class|
 |---------|---------|